oizgagin/ing/README.md

 5. only rsvps with "yes" response are considered when calculating top k events;

-6. trivial methods for getting member/group/revenue info by its id are omitted.
+6. trivial methods for getting member/group/revenue info by its id are omitted;

+7. topk is calculated precisely via PostgreSQL.

 All in all it was fun excerise, and I got a chance to try some libraries I wanted to touch for some time (in particular segmentio/kafka-go instead of my usual Shopify/sarama, jack/pgx instead of lib/pq).